 4. Pollution – Medellín vs Cartagena

 Cartagena wins here.
 Medellín has pollution problems.
 According to the World Health Organization’s (WHO’s) 2018 Ambient Air Quality Database, Medellín is ranked #9 out of the most polluted cities and towns in Latin America based on PM2.5 pollutants.

 Medellín’s biggest issue is that it’s located in a canyon.
 Mountains surround the city of Medellín.
 So, pollution tends to stay in the Medellín metropolitan area.
 This is similar to the problem in Denver in the U.S. But fairly regular rain in the city can help clean the atmosphere.

 Cartagena, on the other hand, is located on the coast.
 So, there are regular ocean breezes that keep the air clean in the city.
 In addition, Cartagena is a much smaller city than Medellín.
 So, there are fewer cars on the roads and less industry.
 Cartegena easily wins this category.

 5. Healthcare – Medellín vs Cartagena

 Medellín easily wins here.
-Medellín has seven of the top 49 ranked hospitals in Latin America while Cartagena has none.
+Medellín has nine of the top 58 ranked hospitals in Latin America while Cartagena has none.
 Colombia has 23 of the top hospitals in Latin America but none of these are in Cartagena.